SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 be met on the values of each variable and any relationships between variables.

-EBC uses this underlying logic to determine the identities of objects used during the problem- solving.
+EBC uses this underlying logic to determine the identities of objects used during the problem-solving.
 Identities are not simply IDs.
 Each identity is a declarative object that describes a set of variables across multiple rule firings and the various properties they hold.